The word RPA stands for Robotic Process Automation.

-The landing page (above) could belong to a test engineer or developer.
-It shows all automated activities supporting the role i n their day to day work, In this case (below) for test data creation or service availability.
+The following landing page could belong to a test engineer or developer.
+It shows all automated activities supporting the role in their day to day work, In this case for test data creation or service availability.
 The user now could select one of the listed processes to run, such as “Order_to_Cash – Get Order for invoicing”.

-This Order_to_Cash – Get Order for invoicing process will return an order number which has not been processed for billing in the system and has the quality and attributes required for the test engineer to test the billing feature.
+This Order_to_Cash – Get Order for the invoicing process will return an order number that has not been processed for billing in the system and has the quality and attributes required for the test engineer to test the billing feature.